Customer Service

 18.0 Warranty and Liability of Seller

-(e) To the extent permitted by statute, the liability, if any, of the Seller arising from the breach of any implied conditions or warranties, or failure to comply with a statutory guarantee under the Australian Consumer Law, in relation to the supply of goods other than goods of a kind ordinarily acquired for personal, domestic or household use or consumption, shall at the Seller’s option be limited to:
+(c) To the extent permitted by statute, the liability, if any, of the Seller arising from the breach of any Consumer Guarantees, in relation to the supply of goods other than goods of a kind ordinarily acquired for personal, domestic or household use or consumption, shall at the Seller’s option be limited to:

 19.0 Exclusive Goods